AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 📋Pipeline:

 📌1.
 Data Cleaning
+Quick Data Diagnosis - Check for any issues with the original data by screening it with Excel.
 * Clean the redundant texts appearing in a few rows of the first column.

 **Key points from 3D Visualizations (Package: Plotly):**